02 Jan All You Need To Know About Social Shopping

 In this article, you will learn more about social shopping and how you can leverage its power.
 If you would like to learn more about how social shopping could be of benefit to your business, get in touch with us at edirect.
 Our strategist will be eager to speak to you and explore all available options.
 Let’s get started!

-what is social shopping?
+What is social shopping?

 Social shopping is a combination of e-commerce, also called online shopping, and social media networking in order to enhance the user’s shopping experience.
 It relies on the fact that with social media, people have some of the most exciting online experiences.
-Thus, the marketing strategy seeks to capitalize on these experiences with the aim of increasing sales.
+Thus, the marketing strategy seeks to capitalise on these experiences with the aim of increasing sales.

 Generally, social shopping uses a technology that mimics social interactions that can be found in physical stores and malls.
 As mobile devices become common, this technology goes beyond the online world to offline shopping as well.

 On a social shopping website, you will find users being encouraged to purchase in groups so that they can receive bulk discounts.
 It could also track a friend’s purchase and recommend it.
 In some marketplaces (C2), it is possible to purchase directly from friends.